saurabhmathur96/blog/_posts/2017-02-04-an-argument-for-scala.md

 categories: scala
 ---

-I gave a presentation on Scala as an assignment for in Open Source Programming class.
+I gave a presentation on Scala as an assignment for my Open Source Programming class.
 While researching for the presentation, I came across many interesting talks and articles about the language and its philosophy.
 What follows is an attempt to condense that information as set of reasons to use Scala for a project.